Assistant Professor Visa Sponsorship Jobs in Tennessee

 What visa types are most commonly used for assistant professor roles in Tennessee?

-The H-1B is the most common visa for assistant professors in Tennessee, as the role typically qualifies as a specialty occupation requiring an advanced degree in a specific academic field.
-The J-1 Exchange Visitor visa is also widely used, particularly for postdoctoral-to-faculty transitions and visiting faculty appointments.
+The H-1B visa is the most common visa for assistant professors in Tennessee, as the role typically qualifies as a specialty occupation requiring an advanced degree in a specific academic field.
+The J-1 visa Exchange Visitor visa is also widely used, particularly for postdoctoral-to-faculty transitions and visiting faculty appointments.
 Some institutions use the O-1A for candidates with distinguished research records, and tenure-track hires frequently lead to EB-1 or EB-2 NIW green card sponsorship.

 How to find assistant professor visa sponsorship jobs in Tennessee?